slatedocs/slate/source/includes/_message.md

 ## The Standard Lifecycle of Document Message

-The document messages are used for normal requests acted by the end-user, which is processed by the standard work flow we metiond before:
+The document messages are used for normal requests acted by the end-user, that are processed by the standard work flow we metiond before:

 1. [Source Application] publishes the message to broker
 2. [Broker] according its strategies to generate an update decision for each related application, then sends the decisions to remote applications.